Intent, Implementation and Impact

 We use a range of strategies to assess what skills and knowledge the children have attained each term including the following:

 - End of unit assessments in Key Stage 2

 - Book looks

-- Use of Súper tres (revision of core questions at the start of the lesson)
+- Use of Súper seis (revision of core questions at the end of the lesson)